Car Insurance for Teenage Drivers: Costs, Discounts & Money-Saving Tips

 When Do Teen Driver Insurance Rates Go Down?

-The wait for relief is real, but rates do improve with time.
+The wait for relief is real, but rates do improve with time and a clean driving record.
 Here's how teen car insurance rates typically decrease as drivers gain experience and age:

 Age Range Rate Trend Key Reason